Guide

 Health Connect is not just an app: it's the data exchange layer that lets all Android health apps communicate.
 Here's what it actually does, how it manages your permissions, and what happens when something doesn't work.

 Is FitMesh free?
-Pricing, the 14-day trial and founder spots
+Pricing and the 14-day trial